 - The MIND diet is flexible in that it does not include rigid meal plans.
 However, this also means that people will need to create their own meal plans and recipes based on the foods recommended on the MIND diet.
 This may be challenging for those who do not cook.
 Those who eat out frequently may need to spend time reviewing restaurant menus.

 - Although the diet plan specifies daily and weekly amounts of foods to include and not include, it does not restrict the diet to eating only these foods.
 It also does not provide meal plans or emphasize portion sizes or exercise.

 The MIND diet can be a healthful eating plan that incorporates dietary patterns from the Mediterranean and DASH, both of which have suggested benefits in preventing and improving cardiovascular disease and diabetes, and supporting healthy aging.
 When used in conjunction with a balanced plate guide, the diet may also promote healthy weight loss if desired.
-More research needs to be done to extend the MIND studies in other populations, and clinical trials are ongoing to prove that the MIND diet reduces cognitive decline that occurs with aging.
+Whether or not following the MIND diet can slow cognitive aging over longer time periods remains an area of interest, and more research needs to be done to extend the MIND studies in other populations.

 - Morris MC, Tangney CC, Wang Y, Sacks FM, Barnes LL, Bennett DA, Aggarwal NT.
 MIND diet slows cognitive decline with aging.
 Alzheimer’s & dementia.
 2015 Sep 1;11(9):1015-22.